Understanding Mexico's economic landscape via data transformations

 Key Takeaways

-• The mid-January 2026 CPI release shows headline inflation at 3.74%, comfortably nestled within Banxico's target band.
+• The early-January 2026 CPI release shows headline inflation at 3.83%, comfortably nestled within Banxico's 2%-4% target band.

-• Trade prices reveal a mixed picture, with export prices climbing significantly, while import prices remain stable.
+• Trade prices show a tale of two cities: export prices are soaring while import prices stay relatively tame.

 Data & FactsModel/AnalysisMethodology

 The Consumer Price Index (CPI) measures changes in the cost of a representative basket of goods and services purchased by Mexican households.
-Banxico targets 3% annual inflation with a ±1 percentage point tolerance band.
+Banxico targets 3% annual inflation with a tolerance band of 2%-4%.
 Core CPI — which excludes volatile food and energy prices — reveals underlying inflation trends that guide monetary policy.
 Import and export price indices extend the picture by linking Mexico's inflation dynamics to global markets, trade flows, and currency movements.

 View static chart (PNG)